-The average annual real growth rate of health spending from various governments since the birth of the NHS is 3.7%.
-This means that even with this latest announcement of an extra £20 billion, the spending of this Conservative Government remains well below the average.
+The long-term plan has been drawn up based on the autumn announcement of an extra £20 billion.
+However, the average annual real growth rate of health spending from various governments since the birth of the NHS is 3.7%.
+This means that the spending of this Conservative Government remains well below the average.

 Here's the response from the experts...

 Chris Hopson, the chief executive of NHS Providers, focused on the staffing crisis and noted in The Guardian “This plan cannot be delivered whilst trusts still have 100,000 workforce vacancies.
 We need urgent action to solve what trust leaders currently describe as their biggest problem.
 It’s a major concern that we will have to wait longer to get the comprehensive plan that is needed here.

 Dame Donna Kinnair, Acting Royal College of Nursing (RCN) Chief Executive, said: “We welcome the ambitions outlined in the plan, and it deserves to succeed.
 But translating good intentions into better treatment and care for patients relies on having the right number of nurses with the right skills across our NHS.......the NHS’s biggest asset is its staff.
 It is strange then that this plan offers no money for nurses to develop the specialist skills patients need.
 And it is equally concerning that online courses are presented as a magic bullet to solve the workforce crisis. "